Honda Civic Coupe Dashboard Light Guide

 - Key Immobilizer Light: This light will only stay lit if the key inserted into the ignition is not a properly-coded key.
 The indicator will blink, and the engine will not start.
 To fix this problem, use a properly-coded key only when cranking your Honda Civic.

-If you have any other questions about your Honda Civic, feel free to contact Port Charlotte Honda.
+If you have any other questions about your Honda Civic, feel free to contact Norm Reeves Honda Superstore Port Charlotte.